 Carnage in the lot: blood freckled the chopping block —

 Its numbskull lopped, one wing still drags

 The pointless circle of a broken clock,

-But the veins fades in my grandmother’s arm on the ax.
+But the vein fades in my grandmother's arm on the ax.

 The old ways fade and do not come back.